Exploring Non-Markovianity in Ergodic Channels: Measuring Memory Retention through Ergotropy: generalized ergodic channel with Lindblad evolution

 when $\dot{p}_t$ is positive.
-When the same is negative, the dynamics is divisible and hence Markovian, giving $g_\epsilon(t)=0$ for all $t$.
-Note that in our calculation, we have neglected 2nd and higher order terms containing $\delta$, since it is infinitesimally small.
-Here it is important to note that the non-Markovianity measure do not depend on the fixed point $\tau$.
-Therefore irrespective of whether the operation is depolarising with $\tau = \mathbb{I}/2$, amplitude damping with $\tau = \ket{0}\bra{0}$ or any other ergodic dynamics, the non-Markovianity will solely depend on the time evolution characteristics of the dynamic probability $p_t$.
+When the same is negative, the dynamics is divisible and hence Markovian, giving $g(t)=0$ for all $t$.
+Note that in our calculation, we have neglected $2^{nd}$ and higher order terms containing $\delta$, since they are infinitesimally small.
+Here it is important to note that the non-Markovianity measure does not depend on the fixed point $\tau$.
+Therefore irrespective of whether the operation is depolarizing with $\tau = \mathbb{I}/2$, amplitude damping with $\tau = \ket{0}\bra{0}$ or any other ergodic dynamics with corresponding arbitrary fixed point $\tau$, the non-Markovianity will solely depend on the time evolution characteristics of the dynamic probability $p_t$.
 As an example, we consider an exponentially decaying dynamic probability $p_t = e^{-\gamma t}$, where $\gamma$ is a constant factor.
 By analysing the map given in \eqref{ergo_map}, we can directly deduce that given an exponentially decaying dynamical probability, any given initial state will monotonically converge to the given fixed point, as expected for an evolution that is Markovian in nature.
 It is also strightforward to deduce that such exponentially decaying dynamic probability will indicate a divisible and hence Markovian evolution, since $\dot{p}_t$ is always negative.
-On the otherhand, if we consider $p_t=\cos^2 (\omega t)$, the RHP measure gives us $g_\epsilon(t)=2\omega\left|\tan\omega t\right|$, where $ t = \frac{(2n+1)\pi+\theta}{2\omega}$ with $0<\theta<\pi$ and $n=(0,1,2,...)$.
+On the otherhand, if we consider $p_t=\cos^2 (\omega t)$, the RHP measure gives us $g(t)=2\omega\left|\tan\omega t\right|$, where $ t = \frac{(2n+1)\pi+\theta}{2\omega}$ with $0<\theta<\pi$ and $n=(0,1,2,...)$.
+Note that the aforementioned results on RHP measure are restricted to qubits.
+However, in order to demonstrate a more general result on non-Markovianity analysis of arbitrary dimensional ergodic evolutions, we exploit another prominent measure of non-Markovianity in the following discussion.